 Some bad ways to deal with stress are:

 - Overeating.
 Food can be comforting but too much of a good thing may make the stress worse.

 - Binge drinking.
 A small amount of alcohol may temporarily relieve stress but heavy drinking will only increase it.

 - Social Withdrawal.
 Some alone time is healthy but isolating yourself leads to higher anxiety.

 - Not dealing with it at all.
 Denial and procrastination will not help and will probably just make it worse.

-If you are dealing with a lot stress and need help, contact us and let one of our experts help you find ways overcome your stress and the effects on your body, mind and emotions.
+If you are dealing with a lot stress and need help, contact us and let one of our experts help you find ways to overcome your stress and its effects on your body, mind and emotions.